lgperrin/Network-Security/Practical-Assesment/Solutions.md

 Based on the detailed analysis from Part 2, we can identify several Indicators of Compromise (IOCs) and propose network security measures to detect and protect against activities similar to those observed, specifically in relation to Mirai malware and potential SYN flood attacks.
 The IOCs derived from Part 2 include:

-## Conclusions

-From the Parts 1 and 2, we can state that the network traffic analysis uncovers substantial evidence of potentially malicious activities, including significant Telnet traffic that might indicate Mirai malware activity, attempts to download malware, and potential SYN flood attack signs.
-Also, the usage of AWS IPs and repeated DNS queries to an unusual domain suggest potential command and control activities.

 | Indicator                               | Description                                                                                      |
 |-----------------------------------------|--------------------------------------------------------------------------------------------------|
 | TCP Traffic on Telnet Port (23)         | High volumes of traffic, suggesting potential unauthorized access attempts.                     |